Genomic Expression Archive

 • human data that require controlled access (submit to JGA)

-• metabolomics and proteomics data (submit proteomics data to jPOST)
+• proteomics data (submit to jPOST)

 Submission files